chop-dbhi/studycentric/README.md

 * WADOPath: The url path to your WADO server
 * WADOPort: The port of the wado service (by default on DCM4CHEE this is 8080)

-The last four options affect the appearance of the client:
+The last five options affect the appearance of the client:
 * InstanceThumbNailSizePx: This controls the size of the image thumbnails that appear in the right-hand side series preview drawer.
 * SeriesThumbNailSizePx: This controls the thumbnail size for the Series thumbnails displayed on the left-hand side of the screen.
 * DefaultImgSize: This controls the default image size of the displayed image in the center of the screen.
 * ImagesPerRow: This controls the number of images displayed per row in the right-hand side series preview drawer.
+* DisableClinicalWarning: This controls whether StudyCentric will prompt the user to agree that it is not to be used for clinical or diagnostic purposes.
+The default is false, so the user will be prompted each time they use the application.
+It is recommended that this default be used.